-- Provision of consultancy, advisory and management services related to fintech activities
+- Provision of consultancy, advisory and management services related to digital activities

 Notwithstanding, Labuan entities undertaking non-licensed fintech related business must still ensure compliance to the Malaysian Anti-Money Laundering and Counter Financing of Terrorism Requirements issued by the Central Bank of Malaysia and Labuan FSA.
 In addition, compliance to market conduct requirements is still required to promote good market conduct and professionalism.

 Q: What is the level of cyber security expected by Labuan FSA for IFS providers?

 Labuan entities undertaking IFS are expected to have the necessary cyber resilience in place to ensure sanctity of transactions.
 Thus, all license holders are expected to ensure cyber security via the installation of firewalls, regular security scans etc.

 Q: As an existing Labuan Licensed Entity, is a specific license or prior approval required before it adopts fintech/digital initiatives as part of its own organisational internal improvement exercise?

 The Labuan Licensed Entity is only required to notify Labuan FSA once it plans to implement any blockchain-based technology to improve its operations.

 Q: Can Labuan FSA assist applicants on their IFS business proposals?